hexeguitar/AudioSignalGenerator/readme.md

 * SSD1306 I2C OLED display
 ------
 #### Software:
-Firmware has been written using [PlatformIO](http://platformio.org/) add-on for Atom.
+Firmware has been written using [PlatformIO](http://platformio.org/) and Atom text editor.
 The full project is available in the */firmware* directory.

 I have modified or upgraded a few libraries to get the planned features and make the best (or better vs stock Arduino libs) use of the hardware on the Teensy3: